How to end password reuse on the web: Evaluation and Parameter Optimization

 \subsubsection{Experimental setup}

 In our evaluations, we set up one \requesterTerm, one \directoryTerm, and up to 128 \respondersTerm, spread across six machines located in our department.
-The six machines were on the same $1\gigabits/\secs$ network.
 The \requesterTerm and the \directoryTerm ran on separate machines with the same specification: 2.67\gigahertz $\times$ 8 physical cores, 72\gibibytes RAM, Ubuntu 14.04 x86\_64.
 The (up to) 128 \respondersTerm were split evenly across four other, identical machines: 2.3\gigahertz $\times$ 32 physical cores with hyper-threading enabled (and so 64 logical cores), 128\gibibytes RAM, Ubuntu 16.04 x86\_64.
-Each of the \respondersTerm sharing one machine was limited to using two logical cores, and had its own exclusive data files, processes, and network sockets.
+Each of the \respondersTerm sharing one machine was limited to two logical cores, and had its own exclusive data files, processes, and network sockets.
+The six machines were on the same $1\gigabits/\secs$ network.
+Thus, while our results might be pessimistic due to resource sharing among \respondersTerm, they might also be somewhat optimistic in our \trustedForAccountLocationPrivacy-\directoryTerm experiments due to leveraging LAN communication.
+(The \untrustedForAccountLocationPrivacy-\directoryTerm case is discussed further below.)

-Parameters were set to the following defaults unless otherwise specified: $\nmbrSimilarPasswords = 1000$, $\nmbrRespondersQueried = 64$, and elliptic-curve key length of $192$ bits.
+Parameters were set to the following defaults unless otherwise specified: $\nmbrRespondersQueried = 64$, and elliptic-curve key length of $192$ bits.
 In particular, $\nmbrRespondersQueried = 64$ is conservative based on recent studies.
 For example, a 2017 study with 154 participants found that users have a mean of $26.3$ password-protected web accounts~\cite{pearman2017:habitat}, which is quite consistent with other studies (e.g.,~\cite{florencio2007:reuse, stobert2014:reuse}).